-- o Complete and submit an Application Form - o Provide copies of social security card and valid driver's license - o Submit an original high school diploma or GED - o If a non-high school graduate, take an ability to benefit test (only for CNA and HHA) - Attend a New Student Orientation. - o Complete, sign, an Enrollment Agreement and Performance Fact Sheet. - o Sign documents acknowledging receipt of disclosure forms. - o Pay a Registration Fee of \$100.00.

-- o Meet the required health status (Physical Exam, Negative Chest X-Ray, Negative TB Test and other program specific requirements) as validated by a physician before acceptance into the program. - The student must be free of communicable diseases to be considered for the Allied Health programs.
+- o Complete and submit an Application Form - o Provide copies of social security card and valid driver's license - o Attend a New Student Orientation. - o Complete, sign, an Enrollment Agreement and Performance Fact Sheet. - o Sign documents acknowledging receipt of disclosure forms. - o Pay a Registration Fee of \$150.00. - Meet the required health status (Physical Exam, Negative Chest X-Ray, Negative TB Test and other program specific requirements) as validated by a physician before acceptance into the program. - The student must be free of communicable diseases to be considered for the Allied Health programs.